meitalcooper/VirtualAssistant/README.md

 2. **User Calls & Reaches Virtual Assistant:** The IVR system starts troubleshooting using a simple dial pad.
 3. **Troubleshooting & Authentication Requirement:** If the user requires a temporary token, authentication is necessary.
 4. **Verification:**
-   - The system validates the username and manager name.
-   - If additional verification is needed, the hire date is requested.
+   - **Username** → Whisper → extract_username → fuzzy check.
+   - **Manager Name** → Soundex & fuzzy check.
+   - **Hire Date** → Natural-language parsing with ±2-day tolerance.
 5. **Decision Process:**
-   - ✅ If authentication is successful, the user receives a temporary access token.
+   - ✅ Successful → caller receives a one-time temporary token (voice or Bitwarden).
-   - ❌ If authentication fails, the case is escalated to IT support.
+   - ❌  Failure → a ServiceNow ticket is opened and the call is routed to IT.
-6. **Logging & Secure Communication:** The call, transcription, and access decisions are logged securely.
+6. **Logging & Secure Communication:**  All calls, transcriptions, and authentication outcomes are logged securely.

 This structured process ensures an automated and secure way to verify users and provide necessary troubleshooting steps.

 ## 🔗 API Endpoints